outlier9909/pocketbox/CONTRIBUTING.md

 ---

-## What belongs in pocketbox

-- Low-level runtime code
-- Shared utilities
-- Reference games / demos

-## What does not

-- Full games with large assets
-- Platform-specific hacks without fallback
-- Feature creep “just because it’s cool”

-Keep it small.
-Keep it sharp.

----

-## Tone
+## Scope boundaries

-This is a hobby project with strong opinions.
+pocketbox aims to keep its core small and reusable.

+- Full games are encouraged, but large asset-heavy projects should live in their own repositories and use pocketbox as a dependency.
+- Platform-specific features are welcome, but should fail gracefully or be clearly documented.
+- Experimental features are encouraged; core features should justify their inclusion beyond a single game.

-Respect them, or fork freely.
+If you want something different, fork freely.

-Both are valid.